 Digital Cross Over Final Presentation

-Join the Digital Cross Over Final Online Presentation on 15 June 2021 and profit from:
+The programme of the Digital Cross Over Final Online Presentation included:

-- networking opportunities with policymakers, key stakeholders of the creative + cultural industries, EU representatives, funder and entrepreneurs across different sectors
+- and networking opportunities with policymakers, key stakeholders of the creative + cultural industries, EU representatives, funder and entrepreneurs across different sectors.

 10:00-10:15 Welcome Words